at-silva/kong-static-files-plugin/README.md

    Replace `http://example.com` with the URL of your service.

-2. Add the Kong Static Files Plugin to the service:
+2. Add the Static Files Plugin to the service:

    ```shell
    curl -i -X POST --url http://localhost:8001/services/static-files-service/plugins/ --data 'name=static-files'